-Excessive grazing without adequate recovery between grazing events, and extended drought can shift this plant community toward community 1.2.
-Over a period of years, plant species less tolerant to frequent and severe defoliation will decrease, and those more tolerant will increase.
-Excessive grazing from year-to-year will result in a reduction or loss of cool-season species.
-Biotic integrity and water and nutrient cycles may become impaired because of this community pathway.
+Excessive grazing without adequate recovery between grazing events and/or drought, can shift this plant community toward community 1.2.
+Over a period of years, plant species less tolerant to frequent or severe defoliation will begin to decrease, and those more tolerant will begin to increase.
+Biotic integrity, and the water and nutrient cycles may become impaired because of this community pathway.